Apple Inc. v. Qualcomm Inc. (antitrust)

 - Professor Christopher Knittel analyzed the price premiums associated with the inclusion of mobile wireless connectivity in Apple mobile devices.

-- Professor Jeffrey Prince used econometric techniques to analyze the value of camera quality in Apple smartphones.
-He also conducted conjoint surveys to estimate the value to consumers of other smartphone features enhanced by Qualcomm technologies.
+- Professor Jeffrey Prince used econometric techniques and conducted conjoint surveys to analyze the values of improved camera quality, better battery life, and other Apple smartphone features enhanced by Qualcomm-patented technologies.

-- Professor Edward Snyder used an industrial organization framework to analyze factors relevant to success in the mobile chips industry.
+- Professor Edward Snyder used an industrial organization framework to analyze factors relevant to success in the modem chip industry.